-You can see that a region to the North of the inventory area is still missing.
-That will be your task, digitizing the missing forest stands.
+You can see that the northern section of the inventory area is still missing.
+Your task is to digitize the missing forest stands.

-What forests are deciduous species (in Finland mostly birch forests) and which ones are conifers (in this region pine or spruce).
-In CIR images, deciduous species will often come as bright red color whereas conifers present dark green colors.
+Which forests have deciduous species (in Finland these are mostly birch forests) and which ones have conifers (in this area these are pine or spruce)?
+In CIR images, deciduous species usually show up as a bright red color whereas conifers show as a dark green color.

-When a forest stand age changes, by looking at the sizes of the tree crowns that can be identified in the imagery.
+How old is the forest?
+The size of the tree crowns can be identified in the imagery.

-The different forest stands’ densities, for example forest stand were a thinning operation has recently been done would clearly show spaces between the tree crowns and should be easy to differentiate from other forest stands around it.
+How dense are the different forest stands?
+A forest stand where a thinning operation has recently been done would show spaces between the tree crowns and should be easy to differentiate from other forest stands around it.

 Blueish areas indicate barren terrain, roads and urban areas, crops that have not started to grow etc.

-15.4.3.
+14.4.3.
 Try Yourself Digitizing Forest Stands from CIR Imagery

-With this indications in mind, you can now digitize the missing forest stands.
+With these points in mind, you can now digitize the missing forest stands.

-Start digitizing as you did in the previous lesson, with the only difference that you don’t have any point layer that you are snapping to.
+Start digitizing using the same techniques as in the previous lesson.
+The only difference is that you don’t have any point layer that you are snapping to.
 For this area you should get around 14 new forest stands.
 While digitizing, fill in the

 When you are finished your layer should look something like:

-Now you have a new set of polygons defining the different forest stands for the current situation as can interpreted from the CIR images.
-But you are obviously still missing the forest inventory data, right?
-For that you will still need to visit the forest and get some sample data that you will use to estimate the forest attributes for each of the forest stands.
+Now you have a new set of polygons showing the different forest stands in 2012 - as interpreted from the CIR images.
+However, you are missing the forest inventory data.
+For that you will need to visit the forest and get some sample data that you will use to estimate the forest attributes for each of the forest stands.
 You will see how to do that in the next lesson.

-For the moment, you still can improve your vector layer with some extra information that you have about conservation regulation that should be taken into account for this area.
+You can add some extra information about conservation regulations that need to be taken into account for this area.

-15.4.4.
+14.4.4.
 Follow Along: Updating Forest Stands with Conservation Information

-For the area you are working with, it has been researched that the following conservation regulations must be taken into account while doing the forest planning:
+For the area you are working in, there are some conservation regulations that must be taken into account when doing the forest planning:

 Two locations of a protected species of Siberian flying squirrel (Pteromys volans) have been identified.
 According to the regulation, an area of 15 meters around the spots must be left untouched.

-You have one vector file containing the information about the squirrel locations and another containing the digitized stream running in the North area towards the lake.
-From the exercise_data\forestry\ folder, add the vector files squirrel.shp and stream.shp.
+You have a vector file containing the information about the squirrel locations and another containing the digitized stream running from the North area towards the lake.

 You can see that there are two locations that are defined as Siberian flying squirrel, and that the area to be protected is indicated by a distance of 15 meters from the locations.